-In the case of trying to replicate these setups (or Edit them), it may be that it is impossible to do so with the basic Symmetry + Mirror tools offered.
-In this case it is necessary to break up the tier into multiple cuts, using the analysis methods above.
+In the case of trying to replicate these setups (or Edit them), it may be that it is impossible to do so with the simple Symmetry mode tools offered.
+In this case the index gear mode can be changed to "Arbitrary" and values typed in directly using the "-" (minus) character to separate indexes.